Of all the nutrients that vegans must pay attention to, Vitamin B12 is at the very top of the list.

 What’s the Best Vegan Vitamin B12 Supplement?

 Sublingual B12 supplements are available online or at any natural foods store.
-Of the dozens of B12 supplements Amazon stocks, probably the best deal is Now’s 1000 microgram lozenges.
-This inexpensive sublingual lozenge gives you a large dose of B12, using the cyanocobalamin molecule.
+Of the dozens of B12 supplements carried by Amazon.com, probably the best deal is Now’s 1000 microgram lozenges.
+This inexpensive sublingual lozenge contains the cyanocobalamin molecule and gives you a large dose of B12.

 Dealing with Poor B12 Absorption